hannutt/BrowserApplication/README.md

 if the result of the ping command is 0, the element is filled with the green command setStyle('fx-fill:green) Otherwise, the color of the setStyle setting will be red.

+To improve the user experience, the program has a few "assistants".
+Assistants are disabled by default, but the user can enable them from the menu. if assistants are on, they help with the following:

+When you type a url, the words "http" and "www" are encoded in the webview object, so the user only needs to type the page name and endpoint, for example google.com. the address field has an event listener that monitors user input with the startswith method. if the input starts with the words www or http, a Label component appears, telling you that no prefixes are needed.
+The Label component disappears from view after 3 seconds.
+Timing is implemented with the Timer class.

+Another helper also monitors user input using the endswith method. if the user's input ends with a dot, the program opens a new window with common www endpoints as buttons, such as .fi, .com, .org, etc. By clicking on the button, its endpoint is added to the address field as a continuation of the already existing text.
+This property is made to be an event handler that handles mouse clicks

 WebView Browser